|Position:||Head Diving Coach|

 From 2001 to 2005, Chikina served as the assistant head coach at the U.S. Diving Regional Training Center where she took on many responsibilities.
 Primarily, she coached a two-time Oklahoma state high school champion, two Junior Olympic National Team members and four Junior Olympic National qualifiers.
 Among her other responsibilities, Chikina scouted, recruited and judged competitions up to the national level.
 She also scheduled team trips, camps and programs.
 Chikina coached at the 2003 U.S. Diving National Training Camp, instructing junior national-level athletes in the spotting belt, trampoline and dryboard.

 Chikina earned her bachelor’s degree in social science and communications from USC in 1999, after completing her physical education and coaching degree from the Kazakh Institute of Physical Education in Almaty, Kazakhstan, in 1996.

 Natasha and her husband, Kris, moved to Lincoln in the summer of 2005.
 Kris served as a volunteer assistant for the Husker diving team in 2005-06 and is now coaching for the Nebraska Diving Club.
-The couple has two daughters, Katerina, born in December 2005, and Sophia Alexandra, born in October 2010.
+The couple has two daughters, Katerina and Sophia.